-We have a no-pressure policy to Fielding questions - you will not chased with phone calls, door knockers, or email.
+We have a no-pressure policy to fielding questions - you will not be chased with phone calls, door knockers, or email.
 No pressure, it's that easy.

-A: No we do not make websites.
+A: We do not make websites.
 However we do work with some wicked talented web design firms in the Boston and Providence areas that do, check them out HERE.
-If you already have a web design/development firm, no prob - we’ll work directly with them as well; this is how most of our work is done.
+If you already have a web design/development firm, no worries - we’ll work directly with them; this is how most of our work is done.

 A: Absolutely!
 (See above)